Frequently Asked Questions

 Q: Where do you work?

 A: Latin America, Southeast Asia and Africa.
-Our priorities are areas of high biodiversity and/or extensive wilderness and where opportunities exist for achieving long-term conservation gains.
-Such priorities abound in the tropics but also occur elsewhere.
+Our priorities are areas of high biodiversity and/or extensive wilderness where opportunities exist for achieving long-term conservation gains.

 ICFC expenditures and modus operandiQ: What are your expenditures on programs, versus administration and fundraising?